WiFire/WANI/README.md

 WiFire syncs changes in the registry once a day.
 Any network present in the registry will show up in the list of in-range networks with a "TRAI" badge.

+## Reference PHP implementation

+Feel free to copy our [**sample PHP code**](https://github.com/WiFire/WANI/tree/master/php) for WANI compliance to accelerate your development and quickly add support for WANI in your captive portals.

 ## Logging in with WiFire

 ### 1. Requests from WiFire